2022 Exploration Competition

 - training and development opportunities; and

-An application must not include any personal information about members of the research team in the EDI section; the focus is on the team’s commitment to EDI, not its EDI profile.
+An application must not include any personal information about members of the research team (including the number of team members belonging to each of the designated groups) in the EDI-RP section; the focus is on the team’s commitment to EDI in its research practice, not on the team’s EDI profile.

 For more information, see NFRF’s Best Practices in Equity, Diversity and Inclusion in Research.